 China undeniably has helped Africa, but the onus is on the continent to manage Chinese engagement.
 China's rapidly expanding economic and political involvement in Africa continues to draw diverse responses from various quarters.
-China has today become the largest trading partner of African countries and its influence and interests extend all
+China has today become the largest trading partner of African countries and its influence and interests extend all across the continent.

 On December 4 and 5, South Africa hosted Chinese President Xi Jinping in Johannesburg for the Forum on China-Africa Cooperation (FOCAC).
-Notably, going above and beyond its tradition of doubling financing commitment to Africa at each FOCAC meeting, China tripled it this time.
-While these major commitments on different fronts were welcomed by African leaders, watchers of China-Africa relations were asking more questions, especially about the downturn of Sino-Africa economic relations in 2015 and the implications of these renewed pledges in the context of China's own economic slowdown.
+Notably, going above and beyond its tradition of doubling financing commitment to Africa at each FOCAC meeting, China tripled it this While these time. maior commitments on different fronts were welcomed by African leaders, watchers of China-Africa relations asking questions, were more especially about the downturn of Sino-Africa economic relations in 2015 and the implications of these renewed pledges in the context of China's own economic slowdown.